peterkinmond/Swipe/README.md

 - **auto** Integer - begin with auto slideshow (time in milliseconds between slides)

+- **peekout** Integer *(default:0)* - percent of next slide that will peek out from right hand side (useful for showing user element can be swiped without using navigation buttons)

 -	**callback** Function - runs at the end of any slide change. *(effective for updating position indicators/counters)*

 ### Example